DiODeProject/MuMoT/docs/source/development.rst

 .. code:: sh

-   python -m pip install path/to/clone/of/MuMoT/repository[test,docs]
+   python3 -m pip install path/to/clone/of/MuMoT/repository[test,docs]

-instead of just ``python -m pip install path/to/clone/of/MuMoT/repository``.
+instead of just ``python3 -m pip install path/to/clone/of/MuMoT/repository``.
 The '``[test,docs]``' bit ensures that the optional dependencies required to run tests and build the documentation are installed.

 If you make local changes to the MuMoT Python package and want to use the the updated package you should